 Outside of church, you may find her playing clarinet with the Washington Metropolitan Gamer Symphony Orchestra (WMGSO), playing keyboard with the Damascus-based praise band Cor Jesu, and teaching private music lessons at Jim’s House of Music in New Market, Maryland.

 Marilyn Converse, Handbell Choir Director

-- Marilyn picked up her first bells in 1981, at Good Shepherd Lutheran in Pittsburgh, and has not wanted to put them down since.
+Marilyn picked up her first bells in 1981, at Good Shepherd Lutheran in Pittsburgh, and has not wanted to put them down since.
 Four years later, she brought her love of bells to Trinity Lutheran and founded its handbell choir, which she continues to direct.
-She is a member of the Handbell Musicians of America (HMA), has served as the Maryland District Representative for HMA, and is currently serving on the Area 3 HMA Board.
+She is a member of the Handbell Musicians of America (HMA), has served as the Maryland District Representative for HMA, and served on the Area 3 HMA Board for eight years.